inkVerb/VIP/501/Lesson-02.md

   - You can delete and add entries and use an SQL terminal in phpMyAdmin if needed for learning or reference

 ## SQL for an App
-- SQL belongs inside a "logic code" like PHP (or Node, Python, etc)
+- SQL belongs inside a "logic code" like PHP (or Node, Python, Go, etc)
   - In the next lesson, we will put SQL inside PHP to make a website come to life
   - This is how most software applications are made
   - SQL has alternatives (MongoDB, ScalaQL, PostgreSQL) just how PHP has alternatives (Node.js, Python, Go)
 - In app development:
   1. Learn the SQL you need to do what you need done *correctly*
       - *(don't be a 'sript kiddy', who just copies from others without understanding)*
   2. Maintain a "cheat sheet of SQL recipes to hack" for building your PHP code
   3. Prepare your SQL queries in a text editor *to each specific need*
   4. Copy-paste your SQL queries into the terminal *to test them*